-Key risk Risk description Risk mitigation Indicative core metrics monitored Financial Crime risk The risk of regulatory or legal breach, loss of reputation and the financial consequences thereof through facilitating any kind of criminal conduct relating to money or to financial services or markets.
+Key Risk Risk Description Risk Mitigation Indicative Core Metrics Monitored Financial Crime Risk The risk of regulatory or legal breach, loss of reputation and the financial consequences thereof through facilitating any kind of criminal conduct relating to money or to financial services or markets.
 Conduct business only with clients and beneficial owners whose identity and source of funds and wealth have been established, as appropriate, in accordance with local laws, rules and regulations; Subject client relationships and transactions that are deemed to have increased money laundering risk to higher scrutiny through enhanced due diligence; Monitor and, where appropriate, investigate client transactions to detect and prevent unusual or suspicious activity; and Escalate unusual or suspicious activity in accordance with local laws, rules and regulations.
-Proportion of higher risk (PEPs and EDD) clients Prospects declined Alerts SARs KYCs Strategic risk The risk of negative outcomes which impair the ability of CSUK to execute its strategic business plans.
+Proportion of higher risk (PEPs and EDD) clients Prospects declined Alerts SARs KYCs Strategic Risk The risk of negative outcomes which impair the ability of CSUK to execute its strategic business plans.
 Focus on identifying, mitigating and systematically managing the risks to our strategic objectives.
 Monitored by Risk Committee Proactive management by the business via the ExCo to reduce barriers that would otherwise prevent CSUK from achieving its strategic objectives.
 Seek to be anticipatory and preventative - not reactive - in addressing Strategic Risk.
-Earnings at risk Focus on Risk Adjusted returns Target earnings stability (or volatility) against strategy / forecast Pension risk Contingent liability arising from a Defined Benefits scheme (now closed).
+Earnings at risk Focus on Risk Adjusted returns Target earnings stability (or volatility) against strategy / forecast Pension Risk Contingent liability arising from a Defined Benefits scheme (now closed).
 Market risk (which is materially hedged) and longevity risk.
 Contingent liability arising from a Defined Benefit Scheme (now closed).
 The risk manifests in market risk (materially hedged) and longevity risk.
 Seek to manage the residual risk, maintaining adequate provisions for potential shortfalls.
-Monitoring potential level of provisioning for any contingent liability Tri-annual review with Plan manager Conduct risk The risk of poor conduct by CSUK and/or individuals resulting in clients not receiving a fair transaction, a lack of integrity in activities on financial markets and in the wider financial system and a lack of effective competition in the interests of clients.
-Conduct risk may arise from a variety of sources, including the potential unsuitability of products sold to clients due to their complexity, breaches of regulatory rules or laws by individual employees or CSUK's market conduct.
-Primary responsibility lies with CSUK's senior business line managers (first Line of Defence).
-CSUK participates in the Credit Suisse London Conduct Risk Committee (LCRC).
-The LCRC will consider CSUK's adoption of compliance and other policies and training, and the use of employee training sessions to mitigate Conduct Risk.
-Limit and control risk of adverse outcomes through policies, procedures and training Market Conduct & Integrity Index Employee Conduct Index Regulatory Interaction Index Client Conduct Index
+Monitoring potential level of provisioning for any contingent liability Tri-annual review with Plan manager